To Be Enviable

 ‘Painting for its own sake’ connotes a practice that justifies itself, where both its means and ends feed into each other, and where the boundaries between the act and its cause dissolve.
 But prior to the disappearance of these boundaries, the artist was once a student with a particular set of motives and contexts, with only an inkling of know-how.
 In the burgeoning of the student’s familiarity with the medium, a need for knowledge appears.
 And insofar that we find need, we find a lack — as such, painting as an act is tied to learning as its partial cause.
 When the student finds their voice and presumes their artistry, they may see the cause of their practice as the mediation of autobiographical, biological, political, or social realms.
 Or, they may see the act of painting as self-sufficient and autonomous — perhaps indicating a suspicion that underneath the demand for justification is a reduction to mere conditions.
 Without diminishing the role of the artist (as subject), the terms of the act and its cause can be transformed through a psychoanalytic formulation.
 Here, the self-enclosed notion of painting as an act turns into fantasy, while the reductive materialist explanation dissolves the artist’s subjectivity — taken together, psychoanalysis locates the artist as a split subject.

 Through this reframing, the act of painting can be understood apart from consciousness and material conditions — through the drive and jouissance.
 While these concepts are polyvalent in meaning, we can distill two important aspects that relate to the partial motive of the painting act, which is: the drive as the enjoyment of repetition itself and the drive as that which produces an excess of enjoyment (jouissance) on the level of the unconscious.
 In a practice, the completion of a painting may result in a satisfaction with the finished object, but this does not necessarily result in a complete and final satisfaction that exhausts the need to paint (which would dissolve the practice).
 The movement found in working on one painting to another, illustrates the drive’s enjoyment through repetition.
 Put another way, the question of when a painting is ‘finished’ directly connects to the ‘aimless’ character of the drive.
 Since its enjoyment is found in repetition and not finding its object (total satisfaction), a work that isn’t a ‘paint by numbers’ exercise exemplifies the always-incomplete state of the painting — a ‘finished painting’ is contingent on the circumstances of the artist.
 The repetition of the drive also produces jouissance, a transgressive enjoyment tied to an excess of pleasure, an intensity from being ‘too-much’.
-In practice, this appears as the accumulating fatigue of the body when a session of painting tips into longer studio hours or when frustration intensifies failure into self-flagellation.
+Practically, this appears as the accumulating fatigue of the body when a session of painting tips into longer studio hours or when frustration intensifies failure into self-flagellation.
 These are masochistic pleasures normatively veiled as virtues, an inversion that appears as the idiom of a practice serious enough to be viewed as monastic or ascetic.
 A commitment to a practice involves following our conscience or the psychoanalytic equivalent, as the superego’s imposition on the ego-ideal — from its place, a commandment is issued: to follow our passions (desire), to continue creating (drive), and to enjoy the suffering (jouissance) it comes with.
 What follows is that the engine of a practice is not fulfillment, but lack, repetition, and excess.

 In this way, painting becomes a site of ethics in its connection with a narrative — producing an opposition between an affirmative, positive conception of the artist as presumed by the institutional why and the negative metaphysics tied to the psychoanalytic unconscious of the artist.
 In a Lacanian key, the artist is a tragic character with no stable self, caught in language yet unable to secure stability through it.
 The historic and contemporary elaboration of what an artist is predicates an identity bundled by intrinsic traits and external structures (signifiers) — the interaction of these elements (signification) is what produces the conception of the artist.
 Psychoanalysis posits that this image is fractured, where its appearance is found not in consciousness, but in the gaps between signifiers in the register of the unconscious.
 Consequently, this entails that the artist is a ghost, a spectre caught between the play of language.
 When institutional forces seek to grasp the substance of what an artist is, the psychoanalytic reply involves a productive fiction haunted by a tragic ethics of desire.